-We need to build stronger communities of connection, courage, creativity, character, and collaboration using a systematic approach.
+We need to build stronger communities of connection, courage, creativity, character, and collaboration using a big picture approach that focuses on equity, inclusion, and broader perspectives in decision-making.

 "For us COE 2026 has created a renewed energy in the community.
 There are a lot of important efforts and initiatives, but many of them are very fragmented.
 This process is helping us shape all of the well-intended ideas and give them structure; something we see that people are hungry for.
 Having the structure of the COE 2026 Framework has allowed for alignment and synergy, and for results to be driven in a faster, more efficient manner.
 It's going to allow us to realize results that we once thought were aspirational."